|The Device Toolbar is NOT displayed by default in Audacity. To enable it, click onand check on Device Toolbar.|

 - If your recording device is stereo, then as well as setting Recording Channels to "2 (Stereo)", ensure any settings in the system or sound device control panels are stereo.
 Many input devices on Windows default to mono recording even if they are stereo devices.

 - Typically, USB audio devices with two inputs will send their first input to left/mono, and their second channel to the right channel of a stereo track.

 |If you are recording a two-channel stereo source input signal with Audacity set as 1 (Mono) Tecording Channel to record in mono then only the left channel will be recorded.|

 Choose the built-in or attached sound device that you want to use for playback.

 In the image above, "Microsoft Sound Mapper - Output" appears when the Windows "MME" Audio Host is selected.
 This "Mapper" device is not a separate playback device, but is the device that is currently chosen as the default system playback device in the Windows Control Panel.
 When "Windows DirectSound" Audio Host is selected, the device that maps to the current Windows playback device is called "Primary Sound Driver".

-On Mac OS X, the internal soundcard playback device is usually referred to as "Built-in".
+On Mac, the internal sound card playback device is usually referred to as "Built-in".